Tokthree/DF-Stat-Calculator/README.md

   - Build guides which provide an explaination for the stats the user sees when using a build.

 Current Missing & Planned Features:
-  - Ability to reset a specific panel's values, or reset all values without reefreshing the page.
+  - Ability to reset a specific panel's values, or reset all values without refreshing the page.
   - Session storage so that values are not lost between page loads.
 Dependant on above being implemented.
   - Ability to export current build values as a formatted text file.